durge5h/DailyTasksAutomation/sendCV/README.md

 ![ulauncher1.png](./ulauncher1.png)

 > To make it work you should have have v6.0.0-beta14 i.e. Beta version as v5.15.7 has some issue with passing argument
-> You will only able to parse email and position, you can edit the Query or Script in Ulauncher and magic.sh to your need.
+> With this setting you will only able to parse email and position, you can edit the Query or Script in Ulauncher and magic.sh to your need.

 ## Google authorization